zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 - Validate update rate of all drivers in SLPI
 - Use battery, calibrate, arm and "fly"

-Change pthread_create in WorkQueueManager.cpp to use a new version of px4_task_spawn_cmd
+Implement CPU utilization monitor

 Tune task priorities and stack sizes

+Check CAL_MAG0_ROT: Internal?
+Not lined up on QGC?

-Merge branch and produce v0.0.2 for testing.
+Merge branch / cleanup branches produce v0.0.2 for testing.
 Load it all on to the new drone and test

 ## Secondary